Showing posts with label chronic illness and disability as vocation. Show all posts

 On Canon 603 and the Chronically Ill and Disabled (follow-up questions)

 [[Dear Sister, I have been interested in an article you wrote several years ago about eremitical life as a possible vocation for those who are chronically ill.
 Do dioceses consider that article when they are discerning whether or not to profess someone as a diocesan hermit?
 What about canon law that argues that candidates for religious life and priesthood must be in good health?
-Doesn't what you wrote conflict with these canons or do dioceses determine things on a case by case basis?
-I would think it might be problematical to have writers like you seeing canon 603 as a kind of "haven" for those with mental and physical illnesses, wouldn't it? . . .
-Has anyone ever suggested your article makes it hard for dioceses with regard to canon 603 vocations?. . .
-Has anyone suggested you are giving false hope to those who are disabled and expect to be admitted to profession when dioceses are more likely to reject them?]]
+Doesn't what you wrote conflict with these canons or do dioceses determine things on a case-by-case basis?
+I would think it might be a problem for dioceses to have writers like you seeing canon 603 as a kind of "haven" for those with mental and physical illnesses, wouldn't it? . . .
+Has anyone ever suggested your article makes it hard for dioceses considering canon 603 vocations?....
+Has anyone suggested you are giving false hope to those who are disabled and expect to be admitted to profession when dioceses are really more likely to reject them?]]

 No one has ever suggested my article makes it hard for dioceses trying to discern c 603 vocations, though I admit I hoped when I wrote it to introduce a possibility into their discernment processes they might not have considered adequately, namely, that chronic illness might be a source of the grace of an eremitical vocation which itself could contribute to eremitical formation in terms of several different and critical values (pilgrimage, solitude vs isolation, an independence rooted in radical dependence upon God, a paradoxical wholeness, etc).
 That was completely contrary to the wisdom of the time re religious vocations; but then canon 603 itself was also pretty contrary to what we were used to at that time as well!
 Again, my article did not argue that chronic illness is a kind of passport to profession.
 I did not say that illness provides sufficient grounds for professing someone or discerning eremitical vocations; it argued that in some cases there was the possibility that illness might condition one towards such a vocation, might make it easier for such a vocation to be received.
 At the same time then, I have not heard anyone suggest I am giving folks false hope.
 I have been clear that discerning an eremitical vocation takes time and serious attention and prayer; I know that some dioceses may not consider chronic illness in the way I would hope they would, but at the same time I think dioceses in general do recognize the flexibility and freedom built into canon 603 even while they recognize the demanding nature of the life codified there.